-OP07-04-10 WEBER-MORGAN CHILDREN FIRST, SAFETY ALWAYS (TERI) FUNDING SOURCE: 405 (K2) PROGRAM YEAR: ONGOING
+OP07-04-10 WEBER-MORGAN CHILDREN FIRST, SAFETY ALWAYS (TERI)

 The Weber-Morgan Health Department, headquartered in Ogden, Utah, serves a combined population of 217,796.
 Many families in the Weber and Morgan Counties are putting their children at risk when they transport them improperly seated or unrestrained.
 There are many reasons for this disregard of child restraints in Weber and Morgan Counties.
 This program has chosen to focus efforts on two important areas:1) Some parents are unable to afford a child restraint; and 2) a lack of knowledge exists about how to properly install and use a child restraint.
 Target populations are those most "at-risk", and include low-income, rural, and Hispanic families.
 The goal of the program is to reduce the number of children injured or killed in motor vehicle crashes by providing individuals in Weber and Morgan counties with the information and resources they will need to properly use a child safety restraint.
-Another goal of the program is to reduce to reduce the program is to refer offenders to receive the education they need in order to reduce future offenses, and to enhance the safety of children that are transported by these offenders.
+Another goal of the program is to present the Children First, Safety Always Program to three additional local Justice Courts, inviting the courts to refer offenders to receive the education they need in order to reduce future offenses, and to enhance the safety of children that are transported by these offenders.

-OP07-04-11 PCMC SPECIAL NEEDS CPS PROGRAM (KRISTY) FUNDING SOURCE: 405 (K2) PROGRAM YEAR: ONGOING
+OP07-04-11 PCMC SPECIAL NEEDS CPS PROGRAM (KRISTY)